Mr-Pepe/offline-model-based-rl/README.md

 ```

 After making changes to the code, make sure that static checks and unit tests pass by running `tox`.
-Tox only runs unit tests that are marked as `slow`.
+Tox only runs unit tests that are not marked as `slow`.
 For faster feedback from unit tests, run `pytest -m fast`.
 Please run the slow tests if you have a GPU available by executing `pytest -m slow`.